 Long known for its legendary views and picturesque vantage points, the nationally recognized paddle trip from Kendallville Park to the Bluffton Access pretty much has it all: eagles, campgrounds and boat rentals along the way.
 The trip can be split up into smaller segments.
 Visitors can get rental and camping packages through Harvest Farm Campground Resort or Chimney Rock Campground & Canoe Rental in Cresco.

 Raccoon River - Polk County

 With its low gradient and good access points mixed with not being remote, the river between Walnut Woods and Waterworks Park in Des Moines offers a good starting point for paddling experience at normal water levels.
 For the average paddler, it’s about a four-hour trip, and has camping options available at the trailhead and a beautiful park to explore at the end.
-Rent a canoe or kayak for the journey at Argo Adventures.

 Blue Heron Lake @ Raccoon River Park - West Des Moines